sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ![gouraud.png](./gouraud.png)

-You can see that the models that are pointed down are darker than the ones that are pointing up.
+You can see they cubes now have a light side and a dark side.

 ## Blinn-Phong Shading